cncf/glossary/content/en/contribute/_index.md

 ![Issue and labels](/images/how-to/issue-and-labels.png)

 Make sure the term you are interested in is not already assigned to someone.
-Here you can see that the first three terms are available while the next term has alrady been assigned.
+Here you can see that the first three terms are available while the next term has already been assigned.

 ![assigning a term](/images/how-to/howto-04.png)